mobxjs/mobx/refguide/api.md

 # Reference Guide

-Mobservable divides your application into three different concepts:
+MobX divides your application into three different concepts:

 1. State
 2. Views on your state